brycewray/astro-site-legacy/src/pages/posts/2022/02/static-tweets-eleventy-hugo-part-2.md

 ```

 <YellowBox>
-**Update, 2022-04-12**: I revised this shortcode slightly after learning that the Twitter v2 API [doesn’t currently support animations](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/media).[^formerContent] So, if you know you'll want to embed tweets with videos or animated GIFs, you'll be better off using the `stweet` shortcode from the [previous article](/posts/2022/02/static-tweets-eleventy-hugo/): its older API **does** support them.
+<strong>Update, 2022-04-12</strong>: I revised this shortcode slightly after learning that the Twitter v2 API <a href="https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/media" target="_blank" rel="nofollow">doesn’t currently support animations]</a>.
+(The shortcode now simply shows nothing for such an item, as opposed to how it formerly displayed a link to the original tweet—a link which is already down in the timestamp.)
+So, if you know you’ll want to embed tweets with videos or animated GIFs, you’ll be better off using the <code>stweet</code> shortcode from the <a href="/posts/2022/02/static-tweets-eleventy-hugo/">previous article</a>: its older API <strong>does</strong> support them.
 </YellowBox>

-[^formerContent]: The shortcode now simply shows nothing for such an item, as opposed to how it formerly displayed a link to the original tweet---a link which is already down in the timestamp.

 ## Testing with `cURL`